EC-BingChilling/Summer2023/PublicGoodGames.md

 - $\mathbf{e}{c}$ is the fixed point on $S{3}$ where everyone cooperates
 - $\mathbf{e}{d}$ is the fixed point on $S{3}$ where everyone defects
-- $\mathbf{e}{l}$ is the fixed point on $S{3}$ where everyone decides to be loners and not participate in the group game , contributing to intermittent bursts of cooperation without establishing a stable cooperative equilibrium.
+- $\mathbf{e}{l}$ is the fixed point on $S{3}$ where everyone decides to be loners and not participate in the group game

+, contributing to intermittent bursts of cooperation without establishing a stable cooperative equilibrium.
+- cooperation, non-cooperation and non-participation each takes turns in being more successful, forming a cyclic pattern